 - Develop guidelines and processes for how reports are collected, stored and shared.

 - Offer incident response protocol recommendations.

 - Address legal issues that may arise in Code of Conduct incident matters.

 - Develop guidelines for communicating with staff and the Executive Council about CoC incidents.

 The task force has done an initial update of the Code of Conduct documentation, consulting with experts experienced in the elements outlined above.
 Drafts of these documents will be open for comments for 10 days (31-January through 9-February) as in other RFC processes.
 We would like feedback from the community about the language of the following documents:

 We invite community members to either comment directly in the Google documents linked through the GitHub issues, or to leave a comment directly in the GitHub issue.
 Comments should include (but are not limited to): clarity of language, areas of cultural sensitivity, and ensuring accessibility.

 The task force will then review and incorporate comments and feedback.
 We know our community has experience with CoCs in other communities they work and live in, and really value your input and feedback.
 The extent of needed revisions will guide next steps, but we plan for a release or close-to-final draft by the end of February.

-We welcome your questions and comments as we endeavor to improve our documentation and reporting processes.
+We welcome your questions and comments as we endeavour to improve our documentation and reporting processes.
 Feel free to file an issue on the Code of Conduct Guidelines Taskforce Repository, or contact firstname.lastname@example.org.